SuzieP/Portfolio/README.md

 #### Exploratory analysis and WordCloud visualization of tweets with keyword 'Trump' (scraped from Twitter Jan 5-8 2021) using Python.

-#### Exploratory analysis of citation network (public Citation dataset, 2010) using PageRank algorithm.
+#### Exploratory analysis of citation network (public Citation dataset, 2010) using the Python PageRank algorithm.

 #### Data visualization of Hollywood's most profitable stories (pulled from InformationisBeautiful for 2008-2011) using Tableau.

-#### Data visualization of Trump's approval ratings (pulled from FiveThirtyEight on Nov 2020) using Tableau.
+#### Data visualization of Trump's approval ratings (pulled from FiveThirtyEight on Nov 2020) using Python and Tableau.